tocco/tocco-docs/framework/configuration/reports.rst

 .. image:: resources/report-synchronization-folder-structure-output-template.png

-An output template can be registered as follows in the file ``hivemodule.xml`` of the module where the report should be added.
+An output template can be registered as follows in the file ``hivemodule.xml`` of the module where the output template should be added.

 .. code-block:: XML